nlhari/VBA-challenge/README.md

 Assignment and Challenge completed.

-Script runs in test dataset in less than 30sec - that's looping through all the 7 sheets with result.
+Script runs on test dataset in less than 30sec - that's looping through all the 7 sheets with result.